IMTI

 Kubeless, Python and Elasticsearch

 FaaS or Function as a Service also known as Serverless computing implementations are gaining popularity.
 Discussed often are the cost savings and each implementations relationship to the physical and network architecture of a specific platform or vendor.
 While many of the cost and infrastructure advantages of FaaS are compelling, its only one of many advantages.
 Below, I hope to demonstrate how easy it is to develop and deploy FaaS components into a custom Kubernetes cluster.
+The functions I develop are nearly all business logic, and I believe therein lies the advantage, high-density business logic.
+Functions can have a higher degree of focus directly on business logic and communication with other services.
+Functions can communicate with other functions, microservices or monoliths.
+In this article, I demonstrate this with Elasticsearch.

 Elasticsearch Essential Queries